PrivSec-dev/privsec.dev/content/os/Linux-Hardening.md

 Some sensitive permissions you should pay attention to:

-- the Network (`share=network`) socket (internet access)
+- the Network (`--share=network`) socket (internet access)
-- the PulseAudio socket (for both audio in and out), `device=all` (access to all devices including the camera)
+- the PulseAudio socket (`--socket=pulseaudio`) for audio and sound
+- `--device=all` access to all devices including the camera
-- `org.freedesktop.secrets` dbus (access to secrets stored on your keychain) for applications which do not need it
+- `--talk-name=org.freedesktop.secrets` dbus (access to secrets stored on your keychain) for applications which do not need it

-If an application works natively with Wayland (and not running through the [XWayland](https://wayland.freedesktop.org/xserver.html) compatibility layer), consider revoking its access to the X11 (`socket=x11`) and [Inter-process communications (IPC)](https://en.wikipedia.org/wiki/Unix_domain_socket) socket (`share=ipc`) as well.
+If an application works natively with Wayland (*not* running through the [XWayland](https://wayland.freedesktop.org/xserver.html) compatibility layer), consider revoking its access to the X11 (`--socket=x11`) and [inter-process communications (IPC)](https://en.wikipedia.org/wiki/Unix_domain_socket) socket (`--share=ipc`) as well.

-Many flatpak apps come with broad filesystem permissions such as `filesystem=home` and `filesystem=host`.
-Some applications like implement the [Portals](https://docs.flatpak.org/en/latest/portal-api-reference.html) [API](https://en.wikipedia.org/wiki/API), which allows a file manager to pass files to the Flatpak application (e.g. VLC) without specific filesystem access privileges.
-Despite of this, many of them, including ones like VLC [still includes](https://github.com/flathub/org.videolan.VLC/blob/master/org.videolan.VLC.json) `filesystem=host` for no apparant reason.
+Many Flatpak apps come with broad filesystem permissions such as `--filesystem=home` and `--filesystem=host`.
+Some applications implement the [Portal API](https://docs.flatpak.org/en/latest/portal-api-reference.html), which allows a file manager to pass files to the Flatpak application (e.g. VLC) without specific filesystem access privileges.
+Despite this, many of them, including ones like VLC [still use `--filesystem=host`](https://github.com/flathub/org.videolan.VLC/blob/master/org.videolan.VLC.json) for no apparent reason.

 My strategy to deal with this is to revoke all filesystem access first, then test if an application works without it.
 If it does, it means the app is already using Portals and I don't need to do anything else.
 If it doesn't, then I start granting permission to specific directories.